acousticrobot/web-16/_pages/toki-pona/lesson-09-modifiers-2.md

 #### taso

-_taso_ as "only", limits the scope down to just what it is modifying.
+_taso_ as a modifier means "only", so it limits the scope down to just what it is modifying.

+{% include image_dictionary.html definitions=page.taso_examples %}

+mama li lawa e mi taso.
+jan sin taso li toki.

+You will see _taso_ used in a lot of toki pona groups to indicate that that group or channel is for interacting only in toki pona.
+The _taso_ glyph rotates pretty freely, so if used as a modifier in this way it often sites comfortable on the bottom of the arrangement.

+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/modifiers-2/tokiponataso.jpg" caption="toki pona taso" %}

 #### ala